 International Advisory Council and Conference Liaison

 Sandy Stephenson joined the International Center for Law and Religion Studies staff in July 2015.
 She assists in the Center's development efforts as liaison with the growing network of supporters making up the Center's International Advisory Council.
-She also works in organizing and coordinating the Center’s many sponsored conferences worldwide.
+She also works in organizing and coordinating a number of the Center’s many sponsored conferences worldwide.
 Sandy has owned and operated two different businesses and has worked at the headquarters of The Church of Jesus Christ of Latter-day Saints and for the U.S. Senate.
 She graduated from Brigham Young University in Humanities with emphases in Art, Art History, and French.
-She and her... more
+She... more